SchrodingerandDoraemon/Notes/Java/antra_java.md

 The finally,used in try-catch, whatever exception happened or not, the finally block will excuted.
 Using a finally block allows you to run any cleanup-type statements to realse to resource.
 System exit can interrupt the finally

-finalize() method of Object class is a method that the Garbage Collectoralways calls just before the destroying the object which is eligible for Garbage Collection, so as to perform clean-up activity.
+finalize() method is used to perform clean-up activity before the GC.
 Clean-up activity means closing the resources associated with that object like Database Connection, Network Connection or we can say resource de-allocation.
 Remember it is not a reserved keyword.
 Once the finalize method completes immediately Garbage Collector destroy that object.

 ### Error
 stackoverflow is error

 ### thread
-Thread share method area and heap, but each thread have their own stack, PC register and native method stack.
+Thread share method area and heap, but each thread have their own stack

 Thread safe is about reference.